Swiss2309/Cloack_Room_Soccer_Prizes_Index/README.md

 ![M2_Clubs_Score_Distribution](https://user-images.githubusercontent.com/107439799/175784010-88d17ce0-4e28-4d46-84c1-b8aed66dd613.png)

 As **PSG Big Fan** the above is my sought-after graph when the idea of this feature got incepted into my mind.
 Happy to have confirmed what I was projecting - right after **SENEGAL** won the Africa cup of Nations (represented by **Idrissa Gana** and **Abdou Diallo**). <br />
 Pause in a second - where's **Real Madrid** here ?
 Oops - in the clouds perhaps - Interesting - isn't it ?
-They are in the 15th rank in effect on this pure Nations continental Level - This is Data that speaks - not me (*thanks to me rather*). <br /><br />
+They are in the 15th rank in effect on this pure Nations Continental Level - This is Data speaking. <br /><br />

 ![M2_Nations_Score_Distribution](https://user-images.githubusercontent.com/107439799/175784019-37504748-da66-4955-a184-1757551fdb87.png)